Teaching Research

 Goal #2: Students can develop researchable keywords

 I might model this in class with something simple.
 Let’s say that my computer is making a weird “takeoff” buzzing sound, and I want to know why it’s doing that.
 But I don’t have the right language for it.
 What would I search?
 Together, we look at relevant Google articles, Reddit forums, Apple’s helpdesk page, and the comments section of articles.
 We might watch some videos on YouTube.
 All of this might lead me to the actual language that I need to find relevant information to fix my problem.
+But finding the right words involves a lot of aimless poking around first.

 And this is pretty much what we do when we look for keywords.
 If we don’t understand what we’re really asking yet, and our research question is “How does texting affect people’s thought processes?” and our key words are “texting” and “thought processes,” we’re probably not going to get much back.

 After we talk about this in class, the library workbook entry on developing keywords is really helpful here.
-Along with having students complete this library workbook exercise and complete the library workshop itself, I will often reiterate what the librarians teach students do to by having a few conference hour sessions or portions of the class dedicated to modeling the generation of additional keywords, and then modeling finding stuff in the databases.
+Along with having students complete this library workbook exercise and complete the library workshop itself, I will often reiterate what the librarians teach students to do by having a few conference hour sessions or portions of the class dedicated to modeling the generation of additional keywords, and then modeling finding stuff in the databases.

 And AI tools can be helpful here too!
 And I don’t mind that students use it to help them find more keywords as long as they’re not using it to find sources (or as long as they’re vetting the sources that they do find independently): to me, this is using it as a helpful tool.